MetanoKid/coding-scars/_drafts/log-window-3.md

 ![Final sample window with extra configuration]({{ '/' | absolute_url }}/assets/images/per-post/log-window-3/final-sample-window-extra-configuration.png){: .align-center}

 Congratulations, reader!
 You've got a configurable log window of your own! :)

+---

+Oh well, I guess that's it!
+We've gone through some useful features: positioning, auto-scroll, configuring log systems and log levels, filtering...
+Which other features you'd like to add?

+I hope this series helps you create your own version of the log window and use it in the future on your side projects!

+Thanks for reading!